KendrickPC/LinuxServerConfiguration/README.md

 1. Open up a new terminal window.
 Type `$ ssh-keygen -f ~/.ssh/udacity_key.rsa`
 2. Keep a blank password
 3. In the new terminal window (the one just opened up with instructions above), input `$ cat ~/.ssh/udacity_key.rsa.pub`
-4. Copy the RSA key.
+4. Copy the RSA key and save it somewhere private.

 # Linux Server Configuration Part III
 1. Return to the terminal window that is logged into root.
 Change directory to `$ cd /home/grader`